Skip to main content

 The REST API will include a response with a list of errors if applicable.

-Errors have a returned status code of 400, 401, 403, 404, 429, or 500.
+Errors have a returned status code of 400, 401, 402, 403, 404, 429, 500, or 502.
 Success has a returned status code 200.
 See here for details.

 Each API call can return different errors depending on the specific request and any issues encountered at the social network.
 The error response will contain details about what went wrong during the API call.
+For example, a post that is considered a duplicate by Twitter and Facebook would return the following response.

 {